-In this system, hotels are classified based on facilities that the hotels have and the services which the hotels provide to the guests.
-Based on the number of services and facilities and their quality and standards, which may vary from a basic bedroom to a luxury room with modem fittings and types of equipment of the hotels are awarded stars ranging from I to 5 stars deluxe.
+In this system, hotels are classified on the basis of facilities which the hotels have and the services which the hotels provide to the guests.
+Based on the number of services and facilities and their quality and standards, which may vary from a basic bedroom to a luxury room with modem fittings and equipments of the hotels are awarded stars ranging from I to 5 stars deluxe.

-The ownership through which a hotel can be another way to classification hotels is to examine the classification is as follows: Independent hotel and Management contract Hotel.
+The ownership through which a hotel can be another way to classification hotels is to examine the classification is as follows: Independent hotel and Management contract Hotel

-Independent Hotels:
+Independent Hotels

 These hotels, are ownership basis and do not have any affiliation or contract through any other property.
-And also do not have any affiliation with other hotels with regard to policy, procedure and regulations.
-The advantage in this type of hotel is that they need not maintain a particular image and they are not bound to maintain any set targets, but can independently adapt quickly to the changing trends' They are usually autonomous.
+And also do not have any affiliation other hotels with regards to policy, procedure and regulations.
+The advantage in this type of hotel is that they need not maintain a particular image and they are not bound to maintain any set targets, but can independently adopt quick to the changing trends' They are usually autonomous.

-Management Contractual Hotel:
+Management Contractual Hotel

-Another type of chain organization that operates properties owned by individuals or partners is management contract hotels.
-The contract is entered on the long-term basis between the owner and the operator and usually, as per the contract the owner retains the legal and financial responsibilities and the Operator pays for the operating expenses and recovers from the owner an agreed-upon fees.
+Another type of chain organization that operates properties owned by individuals or partners are management contract hotels.
+The contract is entered on long-term basis between the owner and the operator and usually as per the contract the owner retains the legal and financial responsibilities and Operator pays for the operating expenses and recovers from the owner an agreed upon fees.
 The Owner is responsible for paying taxes, insurance and debts.

-Chains:
+Chains

-There are many single owned hotels, yet more and more hotels and motels are now getting affiliated with each other.
-This gives them the advantage of a large central organization providing a reservation system, management aids, financial strength, expertise, manpower specialities, merchandise and promotional help.
+There are many single owned hotels, yet more and more hotels and motels are now getting affiliated to each other.
+This gives them the advantage of a large central organization providing reservation system, management aids, financial strength, expertise, manpower specialties, merchandises and promotional help.
 Affiliation